-The internet can be a helpful support tool in finding information and resources.
-Here are some helpful links to culturally-appropriate organizations, publications and related resources:
+The Internet can be a helpful tool in finding supportive resources and information on domestic violence and healthy relationships.
+Here are some helpful links to culturally-appropriate organizations, publications and related resources.

 - Safety for Native Women: VAWA and American Indian Tribes – Jacqueline Agtuca & Dorma Sahneyah